pavan-kumar-s/tpp/README.md

 Benchmarks are not multi-document QA.
 HotpotQA, 2WikiMQA and MuSiQue require reasoning across paragraphs drawn from Wikipedia, but all evidence ultimately resides in one monolithic source.
 To claim multi-document QA the system should be evaluated on datasets where answers require synthesising separate primary documents.
 For example, FanOutQA, WikiHowQA, Narrative QA, MultiDoc2Dial, VisDoMBench, etc.

 We thank the reviewer for this valuable comment.
 We agree that datasets such as FanOutQA and MultiDoc2Dial better reflect scenarios where answers must be synthesized from truly distinct primary documents.
 In our work, we followed the terminology used in prior literature [1–3], where HotpotQA, 2WikiMQA, and MuSiQue have been widely referred to as multi-document QA benchmarks, primarily due to their requirement for reasoning across multiple passages, albeit sourced from a single repository like Wikipedia.
-We will clarify this distinction more explicitly in the revised version to avoid any potential confusion.

 **References:**
 1) Yoon, C., Lee, T., Hwang, H., Jeong, M., & Kang, J. (2024).
 Compact: Compressing retrieved documents actively for question answering. arXiv preprint arXiv:2407.09014.
 2) Yang, Z., Zhu, Z., & Zhu, J. (2025, April).
 CuriousLLM: Elevating multi-document question answering with llm-enhanced knowledge graph reasoning.
 In Proceedings of the 2025 Conference of the Nations of the Americas Chapter of the Association for Computational Linguistics: Human Language Technologies (Volume 3: Industry Track) (pp. 274-286).
 3) Wang, Y., Lipka, N., Rossi, R. A., Siu, A., Zhang, R., & Derr, T. (2024, March).
 Knowledge graph prompting for multi-document question answering.
 In Proceedings of the AAAI Conference on Artificial Intelligence (Vol. 38, No. 17, pp. 19206-19214).

+**Action:** We will clarify this distinction in terminology more explicitly and emphasize multi-hop QA in the camera-ready version to avoid any potential confusion.

 **Weakness-2:**
 Results are compared only with multi-hop-within-corpus retrievers (HippoRAG-2, KAG, etc.).
 Standard multi-document QA baselines are absent, such as Visconde, KGP, KGP’s variant (e.g., Curiousllm), etc.

 We appreciate the reviewer’s suggestion to include comparisons with standard multi-document QA baselines.
 Our current evaluation is focused on methods designed for multi-hop reasoning within a single corpus, such as HippoRAG-2 and KAG, in order to maintain consistency with the properties of the datasets used (HotpotQA, 2WikiMQA, MuSiQue) and to ensure a fair comparison with prior work.

-That said, we acknowledge the importance of evaluating against baselines tailored for true multi-document QA.

 We acknowledge, however, that including baselines tailored for true multi-document QA would strengthen the empirical evaluation, especially for settings where information must be aggregated from distinct documents.

-In the revised version, we will (1) clarify the rationale behind our current baseline selection, and (2) discuss the limitations this imposes.
+**Action:** In the revised version, we will clarify the rationale behind our current baseline selection in Section 4.2 and discuss the limitations this imposes in the Limitations section.

 **Weakness-3:**
 Evaluation run on small 1000 subsets rather than full test sets.

 We appreciate the reviewer’s observation.
 To manage the computational cost of large-scale experiments, we followed the common practice adopted in prior works [1–5] and evaluated our methods on a randomly sampled subset of 1,000 questions from each validation set.
 Notably, the state-of-the-art baselines we compare against HippoRAG [1,2] and KAG [4] also use the same subset of the dataset.
-We will clarify this detail in the revised version to avoid any ambiguity.

 **References**
 1) Gutiérrez, B. J., Shu, Y., Gu, Y., Yasunaga, M., & Su, Y. (2024, January).
 Hipporag: Neurobiologically inspired long-term memory for large language models.
 In The Thirty-eighth Annual Conference on Neural Information Processing Systems.
 2) Gutiérrez, B. J., Shu, Y., Qi, W., Zhou, S., & Su, Y. (2025).
-From rag to memory: Non-parametric continual learning for large language models. arXiv preprint arXiv:2502.14802.
+From rag to memory: Non-parametric continual learning for large language models.
+In the Forty-Second International Conference on Machine Learning.
 3) Trivedi, H., Balasubramanian, N., Khot, T., & Sabharwal, A. (2022).
 Interleaving retrieval with chain-of-thought reasoning for knowledge-intensive multi-step questions. arXiv preprint arXiv:2212.10509.
 4) Liang, L., Bo, Z., Gui, Z., Zhu, Z., Zhong, L., Zhao, P., ... & Chen, H. (2025, May).
-Kag: Boosting llms in professional domains via knowledge augmented generation.
+Kag: Boosting LLMs in professional domains via knowledge augmented generation.
 In Companion Proceedings of the ACM on Web Conference 2025 (pp. 334-343).
 Related work lacks multi-doc related and efficient RAG related research.
-5) Press, O., Zhang, M., Min, S., Schmidt, L., Smith, N. A., & Lewis, M. (2022).
-Measuring and narrowing the compositionality gap in language models. arXiv preprint arXiv:2210.03350.
+5) Press, O., Zhang, M., Min, S., Schmidt, L., Smith, N. A., & Lewis, M. (2023).
+Measuring and narrowing the compositionality gap in language models.
+In EMNLP.

+**Action:** We will clarify this detail in Section 4.1 in the camera-ready version to avoid any ambiguity.

 **Weakness-4:**
 Related work lacks multi-doc related and efficient RAG related research.